Chapter 15: The Voice

 could hear the cry of another blue pitta.
 Within seconds after hearing

-his shriek, I listened to the voice.
-It was not an audible voice.
-It had
+his shriek, the voice spoke.
+I listened to the voice.
+It was not an

-a much more powerful effect on me than if it had been an audible voice.
+audible voice.
+It had a much more powerful effect on me than if it had

-This voice momentarily overrode everything that my five senses were
+been an audible voice.
+This voice momentarily overrode everything that

-telling me.
-It was the voice of the Holy Spirit, and He said, "If you go
+my five senses were telling me.
+It was the voice of the Holy Spirit, and

-any further, then you are going to die".
+He said, "If you go any further, then you are going to die".

 That message made me freeze in my tracks.
 I then slowly turned

-my front.
+before me.
 Bartee was fifteen paces behind me.
 He knew I had something

 important to say, so he kept walking toward me until he was within